 No. 19 Florida State rallies past South Florida 66-60

-No. 19 Florida State rallies past South Florida 66-60Florida State guard Anthony Polite (2) is mobbed by teammates after he received the MVP trophy after an NCAA college basketball game against South Florida, part of the Orange Bowl Classic tournament, Saturday, Dec.
-21, 2019, in Sunrise, Fla.
-Florida State defeated South Florida 66-60.
-(AP Photo/Wilfredo Lee)

-SUNRISE, Fla.
-(AP) -- Florida State had trouble making a shot.
+SUNRISE, Fla. — Florida State had trouble making a shot.
 South Florida had trouble getting a shot.

 The No. 19-ranked Seminoles used smothering defense to overcome a 10-point deficit in the final seven minutes and beat South Florida 66-60 Saturday in the Orange Bowl Classic.